Chapter 4:

 “Nom-nom-nom!”
 She grumbled excitedly.

-The instant she consumed the orb, Phyllis stood just a bit taller.
-As though someone moved an age-reversing slider, her wrinkles faded, eyes opened, and a new vigour washed over her.
-White hair became a dull pink, and sagging ears tightened up.
-She still looked old, but no longer did she appear ancient.
+Eagerly consuming the orb, in an instant, the form of Phyllis stood a bit taller.
+Like someone was actively fiddling with an age-reversing slider, I watched as her wrinkles faded, her eyes opened fully, and a new vigour washed over her.
+White hair regrew, becoming a dull pink, as once sagging ears tightened up.
+She still appeared old, but no longer did she appear ancient.
+Like a good-looking sixty-year-old for those who were into it.

 “Oh yeah, that’s the good stuff!
 Mwahahahaha!”
-She cried out.
+She cried out, cackling deviously.
 With a single bound, she leapt from her seat and stood atop my table.
-“That was tasty; I don’t feel a day over three thousand!
+“That was tasty!
+I don’t feel a day over three thousand!
 Godsdamn, World Eight-Two souls are delicious.
 It must be all those saturated fates.”

 “Don’t you mean fats?”